dbarochiya/blog/content/posts/How-to-handle-multiple-git-configurations-in-one-machine/index.md

 ## Step 3 → create individual git configurations for profiles

-If you haven't noticed by now - we have just mentioed the `.gitconfig-personal` and  `.gitconfig-work` files in the global gitconfig files but we are yet to create them.
+If you haven't noticed by now - we have just mentioned the `.gitconfig-personal` and  `.gitconfig-work` files in the global gitconfig files but we are yet to create them.
 These individual files can contain all the customisation that you need to perform form user name, and email to commit hooks.

 FIle → $HOME/.gitconfig-work